 “Yes,” Leandros said.
 “I do.”

-Leandros brushed off the question.
-“You and I grieve in different ways, Rhea.
-I need to feel like I’m doing something to get him back, and I won’t get that in Alfheim.”
+“Rhea, this isn’t a game.
+It’s not some adventure.
+I owe your father everything and I’m willing to give everything— even my life, if I must— to get him back.”
+Leandros sighed.
+“You and I grieve in different ways; every moment I don’t act feels like a waste.
+I have to feel like I’m doing something to get him back, and I won’t get that in Alfheim.”

-Rheamarie stared at Leandros like she wanted to dissect him, see if there was more to it than he claimed.
-And maybe there was— it was mostly impulse that led him to make that suggestion to the Magistrates.
-He felt he had to, in that moment.
-Even so, Leandros couldn’t explain it to himself, let alone someone else.
+Rheamarie studied Leandros like she wanted to dissect him, to see if there really was more to it than he claimed.
+And maybe there was.
+Maybe he was doing this for glory or spite, because of guilt or to make reparations.
+Even if so, Leandros couldn’t explain it to himself, let alone someone else.

 Leandros hid a smile and nodded.

-Rheamarie took a shaky breath.
 “I’ve lost my father, possibly for good, and I’m closer with you than I ever was with him.
-I don’t want to lose you, too.”
+I can’t lose you, too.”

-“It’s not that I doubt you, Leandros, but…you saw that woman.
+Rheamarie made a frustrated noise.
+“It’s not that I doubt you Leandros, but…Unity is one thing.
+That orinian woman?
+She’s something else entirely.
 You saw how dangerous she was.
+Even Unity might be in over their heads.
 You think one person, or even one team, can stop her?
-I don’t know if a whole army could stop her.
+I don’t know if a whole army could.
 We don’t know who or what she is, and I don’t like the idea of you getting near her until we do.”